-Feature learning.
 The final topic on our "must mention" list for work with artificial categories is feature learning.
 It is a common assumption in both models of object recognition and category learning that the basic units of analysis or features remain unchanged during learning.
 There is increasing evidence and supporting computational modeling indicating that this assumption is incorrect.
-Learning may increase or decrease the distinctiveness of features and may even create new features (see Goldstone, 1998, 2003; Goldstone and Stevyers, 2001; Goldstone, Lippa, & Shriffin, 2001; Schyns & Rodet, 1997; Schyns, Goldstone, & Thibaut, 1998).
+Learning may increase or decrease the distinctiveness of features and may even create new features (see Goldstone, 1998, 2003; Goldstone & Stevyers, 2001; Goldstone, Lippa, & Shriffin, 2001; Schyns & Rodet, 1997; Schyns, Goldstone, & Thibaut, 1998).

 Feature learning has important implications for our understanding of the role of similarity in categorization.
 It is intuitively compelling to think of similarity as a causal factor supporting categorization-things belong to the same category because they are similar.
-But this may have things backwards.
+But

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. this may have things backward.
 Even standard models of categorization assume that learners selectively attend to features that are diagnostic, and the work on feature learning suggests that learners may create new features that help partition examples into categories.
 In that sense, similarity (in the sense of overlap in features) is the byproduct, not the cause, of category learning.
-We'll take up this point again in discussing the theory theory of categorization later in this review.
+We will take up this point again in discussing the theory of categorization later in this review.